Ofertome History, Family Crest & Coats of Arms

 Early Notables of the Ofertome family (pre 1700)

-1599-1664), an English pamphleteer and Leveller during the English Civil War...
-Another 31 words (2 lines of text) are included under the topic Early Ofertome Notables in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) are included under the topic Early Ofertome Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Ofertomes to arrive on North American shores: John Overton and his wife Mary, who came to Virginia in 1654; John Overton, who settled in Barbados in 1693; as well as Robert and Samuel Overton, who arrived in Philadelphia in 1850..